Why do Record Labels need to account Mechanicals?

 So, what is a Mechanical Royalty?

 Whenever a song is reproduced a royalty called a Mechanical is due to the associated songwriters for every reproduction.
-The revenues for these royalties are generated by licenses issued by Mechanical Collection Societies.
+The process is different depending on the format and the territory of the reproduction.

 How can Curve make Mechanical reporting less, well, mechanical?

 Curve makes managing your mechanical reporting easy.
-It can be used to calculate royalties due from downloads in the US & Canada, royalties due from manufacturing of physical products and AP1 reporting for MCPS in the UK.
+It can be used to calculate royalties due from downloads in the United States, royalties due from manufacturing of physical products and AP1 reporting for MCPS in the UK.
 Want to know more?
 Take a tour here, find out why Curve is the royalty management choice for record labels across the globe.